OpenSourceEconomics/econ-project-templates/src/waf.rst

   * ``ctx.load('sphinx_build')`` loads the tool required to build the project's documentation.
   * ``ctx.load('write_project_headers')`` loads a tool for handling project paths.
 We postpone the discussion until the :ref:`section <project_paths>` by the same name.

-Waf know nows everything about your computer system that it needs to know in order to perform the tasks you ask it to perform.
+Waf now knows everything about your computer system that it needs to know in order to perform the tasks you ask it to perform.
 Of course, other projects may require different tools, but you load them in the same way.

 Specifying dependencies and the build phase